jamesw343/PixMob_IR/docs/eeprom.md

 ## EEPROM Factory Defaults
 An unexpected `EEPROM:version` value will cause the MCU to reset the 88 usable bytes of EEPROM to factory defaults.

-Factory defaults for the PixMob PALM v2.6r1 and PixMob VIC v2.3r1 using `24C02` EEPROMs and firmware with `EEPROM:version=0x09`:
+Factory defaults for the PixMob PALM v2.6r1 and PixMob VIC v2.3r1 using `24C02` EEPROMs and firmware with `EEPROM:version=0x09` (firmware version 0x08):
 ```
 0x09 0x00 0x00 0x01
 0x00 0x00 0x00 0x00